michmzr/michmzr.github.io/_posts/2024-12-20-new-tag-without-push.md

 lang: en
 key:  new-tag-without-push-jfrog-aws-ecr
 ---

-# How to create new docker image tag without push on JFrog and AWS ECR

 Hi  ✋,

 I was recently working on signing docker images and I found a performance issue.
 In order to sign the image,